WaveOfMotion/Developing-Forward-Kinematics-in-C-and-testing-in-MATLAB-Environment/README.md

 end
 ```
 Next is to get urdf geometry transform matrices, to get rotation and translation part of each link.
-Because the urdf definesthe robot as:
+Because the urdf defines the robot as:
 Parent link ---> Fixed Transform ---> Joint Axis ---> Child Link   , a joint in urdf consists of fixed transform (origin) and rotation axis (axis).
-In short words, parent link is the first, child is the next, where again child link is a parent to the its next link.
+In short words, parent link is the first, child is the next, where again child link is a parent to the its next.
 To get the transforms, simply write:
 ```iecst
 for i = 1:numel(robot.Bodies)
     body = robot.Bodies{i};